ossdhaval/mysite/source/while-working/product-manager.md

   These may be:

-  Marketing Copy: Web pages, emails, promotions, and other assets In-Product Copy: Words that appear within the product to reinforce functionality and value Sales Assets: Pitch decks, webinar narratives, and other materials used in B2B sales Just remember, for your messaging to be most effective it needs to be consistent - even if it's been tailored to marketing, sales, or is kept for in-product copy.
+  Marketing Copy: Web pages, emails, promotions, and other assets

+  In-Product Copy: Words that appear within the product to reinforce functionality and value

+  Sales Assets: Pitch decks, webinar narratives, and other materials used in B2B sales

+  Just remember, for your messaging to be most effective it needs to be consistent - even if it's been tailored to marketing, sales, or is kept for in-product copy.

+#### Pricing and packaging

+pricing and packaging needs to be finalized before your product is ready to launch.
+This is to ensure that there is alignment between internal teams and key stakeholders.

+- packaging: The grouping of features or attributes into different bundles (gluu vs Solo (gluu's cloud offering)), (basic vs pro subscription plans)
+- pricing: Amount of money that you charge for each bundle

+As your pricing and packaging develops, there are three key steps to plan for to ensure that you are ready to launch.

+- Test the pricing and bundling
+  - check and ask a small set of customers or sales teams to experiment with xyz price to see the customer response
+  - Enable customer facing teams: make sure that the teams like customer success, PR, marketing, sales etc are up-to-date of pricing and packaging before the launch.
+This can be done via video conference, etc
+  - update and test systems: systems like company website, CRM, inventory etc where the orders are going to come should be updated with new data and should be kept ready before the launch.
+Make sure that systems like websites don't reveal products before launch.

+#### Competitive Intelligence

+And the final foundational element is competitive intelligence, which is relevant for all functions related to an effective product launch.

+What is it?
+Competitive intelligence is the practice of collecting and sharing knowledge about competitors to improve organizational performance.

+Who can benefit from competitive intelligence?

+Product Managers: to make sure that they are building differentiated products.

+Product Marketers: to influence the positioning and messaging that we just talked about.

+Sales Reps: to make sure that they're armed with the relevant information they need to win deals.

+Where can you find the information you need to build your competitive intelligence?

+- Competitor's website
+- help and product documentation
+- your sales teams
+- your partner ecosystem
+- Review sites like G2
+- industry analysts
+- win/loss interviews